Bitcoin-Monster/BTCMonster/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Coin2Fly tests.
+Utilities to generate test vectors for the data-driven Bitcoin Monster tests.

 Usage: